earley24/SheInnovatesHackathon/README.md

-SheInnovatesHackathon

-This project is created by Cambrea Earley, Michelle Hu, and Nina Gupta
+This project was created by Cambrea Earley, Michelle Hu, and Nina Gupta for the SheInnovates Hackathon

 # Bit Brain